Tansy

-Tansy (Tanacetum vulgare) is a perennial, herbaceous flowering plant in the genus Tanacetum in the aster family, native to temperate Europe and Asia.
-It has been introduced to other parts of the world, including North America, and in some areas has become invasive.
+Tansy (Tanacetum vulgare) is a perennial, herbaceous flowering plant in the genus Tanacetum in the family Asteraceae, native to temperate Europe and Asia.
+It has been introduced to other parts of the world, including Australia and North and South America, and in some areas has become invasive.
 It is also known as common tansy, bitter buttons, cow bitter, or golden buttons.
 The Latin word vulgare means "common".